In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Apple's developer publications team works hard to document as much as possible from the company's vast array of frameworks, but their main job is to write reference material – things you read when you're trying to use a specific piece of their tools – rather than creating a structured course to help you learn to build iOS apps.

-I've lost count of the number of times people have asked me, "How can I learn Swift?" only to be told, "Read Apple's Swift reference guide."
+We've lost count of the number of times people have asked me, "How can I learn Swift?" only to be told, "Read Apple's Swift reference guide."

 However, for most people, it's similar to trying to learn a human language by reading a dictionary.
 It's intended to cover everything in the language rather than teach you the most important parts and how to apply them.